-Spending time answering these questions ahead of time will help you be better prepared for the conversations and follow-up conversations you’re going to have with people who can help you get press for your ecommerce store.
+Spending time answering these questions ahead of time will help you be better prepared for the conversations and follow-up conversations you’re going to have with people who can help you get press for your brand.
 The real purpose of going through this exercise is to really get at the heart of what it is that makes your business and products different, and why people should care.
 If your story isn’t compelling, if your products are the same as everyone else’s, and if your big picture isn’t defined, it’s going to make it really difficult to convince any reporters or influencers to write about and promote your business and products.

 2. Build Your Outreach List

-- Traditional Reporters – people working at publications and news websites who cover your industry or types of products.
+- Traditional Reporters – people working at publications and news websites who cover your industry or types of products

-- Industry Bloggers – people who run popular industry blogs, who regularly feature and review other products like yours.
+- Industry Bloggers – people who run popular industry blogs, who regularly feature and review other products like yours

-- Other Like-Minded Entrepreneurs – other business owners and entrepreneurs who align with your values, mission, or product category.
+- Other Like-Minded Entrepreneurs – other business owners and entrepreneurs who align with your values, mission, or product category